-- The fair value of the forward currency contracts is based on market forward exchange rates at the year end and determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract.
+- The fair value of the forward currency contracts is based on market forward exchange rates at the year-end and determined as the gain or loss that would arise if the outstanding contract was matched at the year-end with an equal and opposite contract; and

 - Swaps represent current value of future cash flows arising from the swap determined using discounted cash flow models and market data at the reporting date.